matthewjkang/CoverLetterAutomater/README.md

 If you do want to use it, you are going to need enscript to turn txt files into ps files and ps2pdf to turn ps files into pdfs.

-If any recruiters stumble upon this, I would hope that this is seen as a demonstration of my ingenuity and technical aptitude.
+If any recruiters stumble upon this, I would hope that this is seen as a demonstration of my ingenuity and technical aptitude, as lazy programmers make the best programmers.